Become a PQS

 What is the approval process?

-PQS status will be granted upon approval of the RTO's application and subsequent execution of the VET Pre-qualified Supplier Agreement (for Queensland VET Investment) by the department.
+PQS status will be granted upon approval of the RTO's application and subsequent execution of the VET Pre-qualified Supplier Agreement (for Queensland VET Investment programs) by the department.

 Applicants will be notified in writing of the department's decision.